 Dr. Robert Woodrow Lauber was born in Kitchener, Ontario on the 19th of March, 1913.
 He was the only child born to Robert Alfred Lauber and the former Minnie Elice Richardson.
 However, both of his parents had been married before and each had a son.
 His father was married to Mary Humphrey on the 5th of June, 1901 in Bay City, Michigan.
-They had a son named Percival.
+They had a son named Percival Lauber.
 Mary Lauber died on the 10th of August, 1908 at the age of 23.
 She was buried at the Green Ridge Cemetery in Bay City, Michigan.
 Mr. Lauber married Eliza Ann Fike in London, Ontario on the 6th of March, 1906.
 Eliza Ann (Fike) Lauber died in Wallaceburg on the 28th of January, 1910.
 Mr. Lauber’s third wife, Minnie Elice (Richardson) Lauber was married to James Howie Gemmell on the 11th of June, 1890 in Chatham.
 They had a son named Wilfred Howie Gemmell.
 Mr. Gemmell died on the 10th of June, 1905.
 He was buried at Maple Leaf Cemetery in Chatham.

 Dr. Lauber’s brother Wilfred Howie Gemmell, served his country during WWI.
 He was wounded in France and after recuperating in England he served on the hospital ship Llandovery Castle.
 The ship was torpedoed by a German submarine and sunk on the 27th of June, 1918 off the coast of Ireland.
 Wilfred Howie Gemmell was one of the 234 casualties (only 24 persons survived).